openstack/neutron/doc/source/admin/ops-quotas.rst

 .. note::

-   Listing defualt quotas with the OpenStack command line client will provide all quotas for networking and other services.
+   Listing default quotas with the OpenStack command line client will provide all quotas for networking and other services.
 Previously, the :command:`neutron quota-show --tenant_id` would list only networking quotas.